Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Supporting Information

 All changes above were implemented similarly in \citeA{schreck2024community} and referred to as ``CREDIT-FuXi''.
 The CREDIT-FuXi has reported competitive performance in \citeA{schreck2024community} and \citeA{sha2025improving}.

 \textbf{S3.
 Full details of the hybrid sigma-pressure level conservation schemes}

 This section provides technical explanations of the conservation schemes designed for hybrid sigma-pressure level AIWP models.
-The schemes correct AIWP model outputs and enforce the conservation of global dry air mass, moisture budget, and total atmospheric energy.
-A similar set of conservation schemes proposed for constant pressure level models have been summarized and discussed in \citeA{sha2025improving}.
+The schemes constrain AIWP models on the conservation of global dry air mass, moisture budget, and total atmospheric energy.
+A similar set of conservation schemes proposed for constant pressure level models has been summarized and discussed in \citeA{sha2025improving}.
 Physical constants used in this section are summarized in Table~\ref{tab2}.

-\textbf{S2.1 Preliminaries}
+\textbf{S3.1 Preliminaries}

-\textbf{S2.1.1 Global weighted sum}
+\textbf{S3.1.1 Global weighted sum}

 For a given quantity $X(\phi, \lambda)$ that varies with latitude ($\phi$) and longitude ($\lambda$) as radians, its global weighted sum $\overline{X}$ in discrete form is defined as:

 Where $R$ is the radius of the earth. $i_\phi=\left\{0, 1, \ldots, N_\phi\right\}$ and $i_\lambda=\left\{0, 1, \ldots, N_\lambda\right\}$ are indices of latitude and longitude grids, respectively. $\text{SUM}\left(X\right)$ is computed using the second-order difference for central grid cells and the forward difference for edge grid cells.